Inphinitii/Grimoire-Capstone/README.md

 Grimoire
 =================

-Grimoire is a game currently in development by Tyler Remazki as the capstone for his final year at Humber College under the Game Programming program.
+Grimoire is a game developed by Tyler Remazki.

-##Description
+It was created as the final project for Humber College's game programming program.

+##Overview
-Grimoire is a multiplayer fighting game with a strong focus on giving the player the ability to tailor the character to their liking.
+- Grimoire is a multiplayer fighting game where each player can outfit their character with different abilities.
+(Currently two).
-Each page within your grimoire character will change your fight style significantly.
-Whether it be the type, damage and speed of your attacks or the way you pursue your opponent, everything can be tailored to suit the needs of the individual player.
+- Each page within your Grimoire grants your character a new ability - a projectile, a landmine, etc.
+-

 ##Engine

-Grimoire is being developed using the Unity Engine for prototype purposes and may migrate to the Paradox3D engine in the future when the source code is available and once we have a proper understanding of the engine.
+- Grimoire was developed using the Unity3D Engine

+##Things of Note
+- Easily extensible Finite State Machine (FSM) for all of the players abilities and attacks.
+- Custom physics calculations
+- Extended Unity 5 GUI that supports multiple controllers at the same time over separate GUI objects
+- Player animations through Unity's Animator Controller
+- Time-invoked hitboxes